 The Controversy Surrounding Speed Reading

 Perhaps as a result, there are people who do not trust the process of speed reading.
-They believe that when you read through a text at such a high speed, you cannot comprehend the information successfully.
+They believe that when you read through a text at such a high speed, speed readers cannot develop good comprehension.

 It is true that speed reading will be of no use if you do not understand the text you’re reading, no matter how quickly you did it.